ashaikh23/IMC-Prosperity-4/README.md

 | Volcanic incense | Buy | 6% | −12,343 |
 | Obsidian cutlery | Sell | 10% | −19,916 |

-The single Lava cake sell carried the whole book — without that +53,353 the round's manual component would have been deeply negative.
+The single Lava cake sell carried the whole book, without that +53,353 the round's manual component would have been deeply negative.
 Spreading the budget across many goods diversified outcomes but also diluted the edge, and the fee drag (118,000) ate into the gross, leaving a modest net positive.

 #### Overall Reflection

 Round 5 closed the competition on a low note: the manual was positive but the rushed, overfit algo erased it and then some.
-The honest takeaway mirrors the whole run — my strongest rounds (1 and 2) were the ones where I gated the hardcoded logic and managed variance, and the weakest were the ones I either skipped (Round 3) or rushed (Round 5).
+The honest takeaway mirrors the whole run, my strongest rounds (1 and 2) were the ones where I gated the hardcoded logic and managed variance, and the weakest were the ones I either skipped (Round 3) or rushed (Round 5).
 The Round 5 algo is a textbook reminder that a beautiful in-sample backtest is not evidence of a working strategy; the final-simulation result is the only one that counts.

 </details>